junobuild/docs/blog/2023-03-21-whats-new-in-juno-v0-0-8/index.md

 ![Ordering screenshot](./ordering.png)

-These filters are now also saved in local storage of the [console], ensuring that the last options selected by developers are always applied.
+These [console]'s filters are now saved in local storage, ensuring that the last options selected are always applied.

 ---